-Supporting artists and promoting arts and culture on the island of Puerto Rico.
+Supporting arts and culture on the island of Puerto Rico

 ABOUT THE COLONY